Inder Verma

-Inder Mohan Verma (born 28 November 1947) is an Indian American molecular biologist, the former Cancer Society Professor of Molecular Biology in the Laboratory of Genetics at the Salk Institute for Biological Studies and the University of California, San Diego.
+Inder Mohan Verma (born 28 November 1947) is an Indian American molecular biologist, the former Cancer Society Professor of Molecular Biology in the Laboratory of Genetics at the Salk Institute for Biological Studies and the University of California, San Diego, and former editor-in-chief of the journal Proceedings of the National Academy of Sciences of the United States of America (PNAS).
 He is recognized for seminal discoveries in the fields of cancer, immunology, and gene therapy.

-Verma was the editor-in-chief of the journal Proceedings of the National Academy of Sciences of the United States of America (PNAS) from 2011 to 2018, but stepped down after being named in a gender discrimination lawsuit against the Salk Institute.
-In April 2018 the Salk institute placed him on leave for "unspecified allegations"; Verma himself stated that the leave was connected to the same lawsuit, but it came shortly before publication of an exposé alleging decades-long sexual harassment and assault of multiple women by Verma.
-In June 2018 he resigned his position at the Salk Institute, before the board of trustees of the institute could take action regarding these allegations.
+Verma was accused of gender discrimination and decades-long sexual harassment by eleven women in lawsuits filed in 2017 and 2018.
+He resigned as editor-in-chief of PNAS in May 2018, and resigned his position at the Salk Institute in June 2018, before the board of trustees of the institute could take action regarding the allegations.

 Early life and education

 Inder M. Verma was born in 1947 in Sangrur, Punjab, India and educated at Lucknow University.
 He received his Ph.D. from the Weizmann Institute of Science in Israel in 1971.